Syntax Visualization

 Combining Methods and Type Elements

 A constraint can enforce both a specific type set and a method set simultaneously.
-A type argument must belong to the union of types and also implement all declared methods.Master Go with Deep Grasping Methodology!Learn More
+A type argument must belong to the union of types and also implement all declared methods.Tired of Poor Go Skills?
+Fix That With Deep Grasping!Learn More